Institutional Effectiveness & Research

 In pursuit of that mission, the college adheres to an open-door admissions policy by offering quality, accessible and affordable education opportunities to all adults, regardless of age, sex, socioeconomic status, ethnic origin, race, religion or disability.
 To meet the needs of the citizens of Wake County, the college focuses on providing support services, resources, community outreach and partnerships; programs in basic skills development; vocational, technical and occupational training; and college/university transfer preparation.

-Institutional Effectiveness is the systematic, explicit and documented process of measuring institutional performance against mission in all aspects of the college (SACS, 2012).
+Institutional Effectiveness (IE) is the systematic, explicit and documented process of measuring institutional performance against the mission in all aspects of the college (SACS, 2012).

-At Wake Technical Community College, all units of the college engage in an institutional effectiveness process that involves the following steps:
+At Wake Tech, all units of the college engage in an institutional effectiveness process that involves the following steps:

-- Establish long range goals that operationalize the Mission
+- Establish long-range goals that put the mission into operation

-- Assess the extent to which these outcomes have been achieved; and
+- Assess the extent to which these outcomes have been achieved

-Southern Association of Colleges and Schools (SACS),, ed.
+Southern Association of Colleges and Schools (SACSCOC), ed.
 Resource Manual for the Principles of Accreditation.
-Decatur, Georgia: Southern Association of Colleges and Schools Commission on Colleges, May 2012.
+Decatur, Ga.: Southern Association of Colleges and Schools Commission on Colleges, May 2018.
 Print.